 - 1 package of lasagna noodles (cooked according to the package -see notes for more info)

 - 1 1/2 cup grated mozzarella

-- 1 can of crushed tomatoes
+- 1 medium head of cauliflower

 - 1 large onion, diced